srvrco/getssl/README.md

 # Acme Challenge Location.
 The first line for the domain, the following ones for each additional domain.
 # If these start with ssh: then the next variable is assumed to be the hostname and the rest the location.
 # An ssh key will be needed to provide you with access to the remote server.
-#ACL=('/var/www/example.com/web/.well-known/acme-challenge'
+ACL=('/var/www/example.com/web/.well-known/acme-challenge'
-#     'ssh:server5:/var/www/example.com/web/.well-known/acme-challenge')
+     'ssh:server5:/var/www/example.com/web/.well-known/acme-challenge')

 # Location for all your certs, these can either be on the server (so full path name) or using ssh as for the ACL
-#DOMAIN_CERT_LOCATION="ssh:server5:/etc/ssl/domain.crt"
-#DOMAIN_KEY_LOCATION="ssh:server5:/etc/ssl/domain.key"
+DOMAIN_CERT_LOCATION="ssh:server5:/etc/ssl/domain.crt"
+DOMAIN_KEY_LOCATION="ssh:server5:/etc/ssl/domain.key"
 #CA_CERT_LOCATION="/etc/ssl/chain.crt"
-#DOMAIN_PEM_LOCATION=""
+#DOMAIN_CHAIN_LOCATION="" this is the domain cert and CA cert
+#DOMAIN_PEM_LOCATION="" this is the domain_key. domain cert and CA cert

 # The command needed to reload apache / nginx or whatever you use
-#RELOAD_CMD=""
+RELOAD_CMD="service apache2 reload"
 # The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
 #RENEW_ALLOW="30"

 # Define the server type.
+The can either webserver, ldaps or a port number which
-If it's a "webserver" then the main website will be checked for certificate expiry
+# will be checked for certificate expiry and also will be checked after
-# and also will be checked after an update to confirm correct certificate is running.
+# an update to confirm correct certificate is running (if CHECK_REMOTE) is set to true
 #SERVER_TYPE="webserver"
+#CHECK_REMOTE="true"

 # Use the following 3 variables if you want to validate via DNS
 #VALIDATE_VIA_DNS="true"